[Note: as much as possible, I have tried to update this post for 2018. Please let me know if you see any errors.]

 October & November

-The Optional School Fair is Sunday, January 1oth, more info.
+The Optional School Fair is Sunday, January 7th, 2018, more info.

 Shelby County Schools Optional Schools (i.e. Grahamwood, White Station Middle, Peabody, Idlewild) hold their open houses starting January 11th.
 In-district schools (i.e. Richland, White Station Elementary) do not hold open houses, but parents can tour by contacting schools directly.
 See the schedule here (go during the school day if possible, so you see the school with school in session).

-The Campus School (a public school on the Univ. of Memphis campus) Parent Information Meeting is Friday, January 15th 2016.
+The Campus School (a public school on the Univ. of Memphis campus) always has a parent Info Meeting in January.
+(Check this post for it.)
 The registration period is late January.
 Open spots go to siblings and children of University of Memphis faculty, and then to students who live the closest to the school.
 Visit their website for dates.